reliablerascal/fl-legislation-etl/README.md

 <br>

 ### Naming Conventions
 Clear and consistent naming conventions are essential to code maintainability.
-Following are naming conventions used within this data pipeline.
+Following are naming conventions used within R data frames and Postgres database tables.

 |Schema|Prefix|Purpose|
 |---|---|---|